Anonymous: Canine Cancer

 Cannabis for Canines, What You Need to Know

-If your vet has given your furry friend a cancer diagnosis, it can feel like a family member has been given the diagnosis.
+If a vet gives your furry friend a cancer diagnosis, it feels like a family member just got the diagnosis.
 It’s an emotional roller coaster as you navigate the treatment options, pain relief, surgeries, and if all else fails, palliative care.
 Many pet owners, like the one in this personal story, would do anything to cure cancer in dogs.
 Your dog is your best friend, and it’s hard to see them suffer.

 Beyond the standard treatments provided at the vet’s, what can you do for cancer in dogs?
 Some owners have started turning to alternative therapies, including cannabis.
 But, is cannabis safe and effective for treating cancer in dogs?